Winter Wellbeing – accessing the right health services for your needs

 - Call NHS 111 if you urgently need medical help or advice but it’s not a life-threatening situation.
 You can also call NHS 111 if you're not sure which NHS service you need;

-- Call 999 if someone is seriously ill or injured and their life is at risk and;
+- Call 999 if someone is seriously ill or injured and their life is at risk;

 - Make an appointment with your GP if you are feeling unwell and it is not an emergency.

-Remember, if you do need help when your GP surgery is closed and it’s not serious or life threatening, call NHS 111 or visit their website where you can be directed to a local service that is open.
+Remember, if you do need help over the holiday period, when your GP surgery is closed and it’s not serious or life threatening, call NHS 111 or visit: www.nhs.uk, where you can be directed to a local service that is open.

-Councillor Jill Rhodes, cabinet member for public health at Cheshire East Council, said: “Residents have a range of services they can access if they feel unwell or need advice during winter.
+Councillor Liz Wardlaw, cabinet member for health at Cheshire East Council, said: “Residents have a range of services they can access if they feel unwell or need advice during winter.
 But it’s important that the services they do access are appropriate to their needs.

-“You can do your part in helping to take the strain off health services by ensuring you have pharmacy purchased medicines at home to treat common illnesses, keep an eye on vulnerable members of the community and ensure you get help and advice as soon as you start to feel unwell.”
+“You can do your part in helping to take the strain off health services by stocking up on medication before the Christmas holidays, keeping an eye on vulnerable members of the community and ensuring you get help and advice as soon as you start to feel unwell.”

-For further winter wellbeing advice, visit the winter wellbeing section of our website.
-Advice can also be found on our Facebook and Twitter pages.
+For further winter wellbeing advice, visit our winter wellbeing section.
+Advice can also be found on our Facebook page and on Twitter.